henryouly/flickrfs-ng/README.md

 python binding.

-The original flickrapi is also out-of-maintain, and will be replaced with python-flickr-api which is in actively development.
+The original flickrapi is also out-of-maintain, and will be replaced with python-flickr-api which is in actively development and support OAuth.

 * python-flickr-api https://github.com/alexis-mignon/python-flickr-api/
 * fusepy https://github.com/terencehonles/fusepy